 - Elderly - use lower initial doses since the elderly are particularly susceptible to diuretic side-effects.
 Adjust the dose according to renal function.
 Avoid long-term use of diuretics to shift gravitational oedema - increasing muscle pump activity, raising the legs at rest and use of support stockings are more appropriate.

-- Gout - both thiazides and loop diuretics can precipitate or worsen pre-existing gout.
+- Gout - thiazides and loop diuretics can precipitate or worsen pre-existing gout.
 If a diuretic is unavoidable, consider prophylaxis with allopurinol.

 - Check electrolytes and renal function prior to starting treatment and correct any pre-existing hypokalaemia.